OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 This includes the way to start the Multiplexer (through its configuration file), and the way to reach the data to display on a web page.

+The NMEA-multiplexer runs on its machine, and managed data can be access through several Web Interfaces, reachable from any device with a browser, connected on the same network.
+This network does not need to have Internet access, it can be emitted by a Raspberry Pi (like the one the NMEA-multiplexer runs on).

 ## Basics
 It obviously requires the NMEA-multiplexer to be running.
 Data are fetched from the `NMEA Data Cache` using REST Requests.